Mukumbuta/Anagram-detector/README.md

 # Anagram-detector
-A Python script that detects if the given strings are Anagrams or not.
+A Python script that detects if one word is an Anagram of he other.